 CyberGirlz is a two-day summer day camp designed for girls entering the 6th, 7th, or 8th grades.
 This is a hands-on learning experience that will allow you to explore the fun and exciting world of technology through programming activities, presentations, and on-campus field trips.

 Spend a night on campus: during this two-day camp, you'll get to use technology that helps solve real world problems in business, science, music and more.
-CyberHigh is designed for incoming 9th and 10th graders, and the topics covered change each year.
+CyberHigh is designed for incoming 9th through 12th graders, and the topics covered change each year.